mediamagi/magicms-medium/content/index.md

    - Navigate to the project directory and run `go run main.no` to compile and run the application.

-5. **Start the Application:**
+5. **View the output:**

-   - Run the compiled application and navigate to `localhost:3000` in your web browser to view the site.
+   - Navigate to `localhost:3000` in your web browser to view the site.
+It will look for an index.md or index.html in the content folder to render.
+Make sure you have an index file.

 6. **Working with CSS:**